What are Lead Generation Landing Pages?

 One is for collecting your target market’s information while the other is a checkout or purchase page.

-A lead generation page is basically the first step for your conversion funnel where the prospects provide information in exchange for a free guide or resource.
+A lead generation page is the first step in your conversion funnel.
+It is where the prospects provide information in exchange for a free guide or resource.

 The information usually includes their name, company, email, and phone number.

-However, the information collected can vary depending on the objective and the industry.
+But, the information collected can vary depending on the goal and the industry.